dhis2/climate-tools/docs/getting-started/intro.md

 # Getting started

-If you're looking to explore and run the various workflows and tutorials from the DHIS2 Climate Tools guidebook, these pages will help you get the various tools installed and setup in your environment.
+To get started with the DHIS2 Climate Tools tutorials and workflows, or to build your own workflows, these pages will guide you through setting up a working environment with the recommended tools.

-If you're a developer who wants to contribute new workflows and recipes back to the DHIS2 Climate Tools guidebook, see instead our [guide for how to contribute](../contribute.md).
+If you have already implemented your own workflows and want to contribute these back to the DHIS2 Climate Tools, see instead our [guide for how to contribute](../contribute.md).